JHalt06/Books-For-The-Future/docs/DesignDoc.md

 8. Checkout Needs(5) - As a Helper I want to add/remove needs from my funding basket so that I can change the status of available needs.

-9. Populate Cupboard - As a Helper I want to add needs from my funding basket so that I can change the status of available needs.
+9. Populate Cupboard(5) - As a Helper I want to add needs from my funding basket so that I can change the status of available needs.

 10. Modify Funding Basket(5) - As a Helper I want to review all the needs currently in my funding basket so that I can confirm, update, or remove them before finalizing their status.